QCC 2018 Guest List

 Angela Murray is an author at Gnome Stew, an award winning gaming blog focused on roleplaying games and GMing advice.
 She has been playing roleplaying games for thirty years now, but it’s only been within the last decade or so that she got her feet wet as a GM.
 Though it took an insistent friend to push her into running her first game, she quickly realized that she enjoyed the challenge and the rewards that come from being a GM.
 Since then, she’s continued to run many different games, both campaigns and one-shots, experimenting with different systems and techniques while trying to find just the right balance between system and story.
 Most of her articles at Gnome Stew revolve around ways to draw your players and their characters into the game and keep them invested, or how to handle some of the logistical problems that happen any time you try and keep a group of people working together for any length of time.

 Wendelyn Reischl is a freelance writer, developer, designer, editor, and a lifelong gamer.
 Since joining the tabletop gaming industry in 2016, Wendelyn has worked with Post World Games, Gallant Knight Games, Yellow Piece Games, Analog Letters, and Ulisses North America.
-She is the public face of the Denver RPG Meetup, one of the world’s largest role playing meetup groups.
-Wendelyn is a member of the IGDN and serves on the Board of Gamers Giving Inc. In 2018 she became an official Gnome at the ENnie award winning Gnome Stew gaming blog.
-Wendelyn lives in Denver, CO with her husband Brian, their cat Zuul, and frequently a house full of gamers.
-Her goal is to unite, expand, and uplift the gaming community.
+He is the public face of the Denver RPG Meetup, one of the world’s largest role-playing meetup groups.
+Wendelyn is a member of the IGDN and serves on the Board of Gamers Giving Inc. In 2018 he became an official Gnome at the ENnie award-winning Gnome Stew gaming blog.
+Wendelyn lives in Denver, CO with his husband Brian, their cat Zuul, and frequently a house full of gamers.
+His goal is to unite, expand, and uplift the gaming community.